omniV1/CST-321/src/Assignments/Topic2/mutex_sema/readme.md

 | **Mutexes**               | Simple and effective for ensuring exclusive access to a resource.
 Prevents data corruption and ensures safety. | Can lead to deadlocks if not implemented carefully.
 Limited to binary states, making it unsuitable for counting resources. |
 | **Semaphores**            | Flexible in managing access to a pool of resources.
 Can allow multiple threads (or, in our analogy, kids) to access a resource up to a specified limit. | More complex to understand and implement correctly.
 Improper use can lead to complicated synchronization issues. |

-# Comparison of Working and Non-Working Code Segments
+# Comparison of Working and Non-synchronized Code Segments

 | Aspect               | Working Segment                                                    | Non-Working Segment                                               | Notes                                                                                                             |
 |----------------------|--------------------------------------------------------------------|-------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|